amabnl/amadeus-ws-client/docs/samples.rst

         'value' => '+3222222222'
     ]);

-    //The required Received From (RF) element will automatically be added by the library.
+    //The required Received From (RF) element will automatically be added by the library if you didn't provide one.

     $createdPnr = $client->pnrCreatePnr($opt);

-Save a PNR which you started (with actionCode 0 for example) and is now ready to be saved:
+Save a PNR which you have in context (created with actionCode 0 for example) and is now ready to be saved:

 .. code-block:: php